-The main purpose of Building Control is to process and assess new building plan applications, to monitor building work and to act against unauthorised building activities to promote orderly building development that will benefit and promote the living environment of the citizens of the Municipal Area.
+The main purpose of building control is to process and assess new building plan applications, to monitor building work and to act against unauthorised building activities to promote orderly building development that will benefit and promote the living environment of the citizens of the Municipal Area.

 A total of 1,731 building plan applications were received during the financial year.
 In total 1,257 building plan approvals were issued, of which 908 were received during the financial year and 349 during the previous year.
 823 building plan applications were at different stages of evaluation, but not finalised at year end.
-The Estimated Building Cost of the approved building plan applications amounts to R 1,9b.
+The estimated building cost of the approved building plan applications amounts to R 1,9 billion.

-A total of 2,001 inspections, consisting amongst others of Beacon Inspections, Commencement Inspections, Progress Inspections, Completion Inspections and Complaints Inspections, were done by the Building Inspectors during the financial year.
+A total of 2,001 inspections, consisting amongst others of beacon inspections, commencement inspections, progress inspections, completion inspections and complaints inspections, were undertaken by the building inspectors during the financial year.

-Application for Land Use Development Detail Formalisation of Townships Rezoning Built Environment 2013/2014 2014/2015 2013/2014 2014/2015 2013/2014 2014/2015 Planning applications received 46 61 99 129 1,370 1,731 Determination made in year of receipt 15 43 12 20 1,182 908 Determination made in following year 43 - 74 - 218 349 Applications withdrawn - - - - - - Applications outstanding at year end 31 18 87 109 299 823
+Applications for Land Use Development Detail Formalisation of Townships Rezoning Built Environment 2013/2014 2014/2015 2013/2014 2014/2015 2013/2014 2014/2015 Planning applications received 46 61 99 129 1,370 1,731 Determination made in year of receipt 15 43 12 20 1,182 908 Determination made in following year 43 - 74 - 218 349 Applications withdrawn - - - - - - Applications outstanding at year end 31 18 87 109 299 823

-Note: "Formalisation of Townships" includes farm subdivisions and subdivision of urban erven.
-Rezoning includes consent uses, departures, temporary departures, amendment of conditions of approval and the removal of restrictive title conditions
+Note: Formalisation of Townships includes farm subdivisions and subdivision of urban erven.
+Rezoning includes consent uses, departures, temporary departures, amendment of conditions of approval and the removal of restrictive title conditions.

-Table 65: Application for Land Use Development
+Table 65: Applications for Land Use Development

-Planning Policy Objectives taken from IDP Strategic Objective (SO): Services and Customer Care (Municipal KPA) Municipal Key Focus Area (KFA): Building Regulations and Municipal Planning Name of Key Performance Indicator (KPI) ance Indicator (KPI) Unit of Measurement Actual 2014/2015 N/a
+Planning Policy Objectives taken from IDP Strategic Objective (SO): Services and Customer Care (Municipal KPA) Municipal Key Focus Area (KFA): Building Regulations and M Aunicipal Planning Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2014/2015 Actual 2014/2015 N/a